gptflow/runchat/README.md

 While this approach is absolutely valid, it has its flaws:

-- It requires some skills in working with bash.
-I love bash, but it would be nice to solve such tasks without the need to program anything.
+- It requires some bash skills.
+I like bash, but it would be nice to solve such tasks without the need to program anything.
 - It will be more difficult for you to share your code with others, as distributing a bash file is much harder than, for example, an npm package.
 - You won't be able to use bash code from other RunChat configuration files.
 - Passing data between tasks through files is not always the best option.
 For instance, if it's temporary data - you'll have to remember to delete temporary files after executing the command.